Approach to Sustainability

 Work Style Reform Subcommittee

 The Work Style Reform Subcommittee promotes measures for employees to improve productivity and create innovation, aiming at realizing a sustainable society and improving corporate value.
-Specifically, we are creating workplace environment that helps employees to keep healthy balance of childcare and nursing care with their work while also pursuing their growth.
+Specifically, we are creating a workplace environment that helps employees to keep a healthy balance of childcare and nursing care with their work while also pursuing their growth.

 Workplace Environment